 5. Weigh Your Checked Luggage

 If you can’t weigh your bags, have a plan for what you will take out if they are too heavy.
-Travel packing cubes make this easy.
-I already love these for separating everyone’s stuff by color when packing, but a great perk is that if your bag is too heavy, you just remove one of these, which each come with a handle and bring it as a carry on.
+Travel packing cubes (also an affiliate link) make this easy.
+I love these for separating everyone’s stuff by color when packing, but a great perk is that if your bag is too heavy, you just remove one of these, which each come with a handle and bring it as a carry on.

 You can also bring a lightweight bag you can dump a few things into and carry onto the plane if necessary.
 We’ve had to do this twice now!